JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 chunks(array::AbstractArray, nchunks::Int, type::Symbol=:batch)
 ```

-This iterator returns a `Tuple{UnitRange,Int}` with the range of indices of `array`
-to be iterated for each given chunk.
+This iterator returns a `Tuple{UnitRange,Int}` which indicates the range of indices of the input `array` for each given chunk and the index of the latter.
 If `type == :batch`, the ranges are consecutive.
-If `type == :scatter`, the range
-is scattered over the array.
+If `type == :scatter`, the range is scattered over the array.

-The chunking types are illustrated in the figure below:
+The different chunking variants are illustrated in the following figure:

 ![splitter types](./assets/splitters.svg)

-In the `:batch` type, the tasks are associated to each thread until the fraction of the workload of that thread is
-complete.
-In the `:scatter` type, the tasks are assigned in an alternating fashion.
-If the workload is uneven and
-correlated with its position in the input array, the `:scatter` option will be more efficient.
+For `type=:batch`, each chunk is "filled up" one after another with work items such that all chunks hold the same number of work items (as far as possible).
+For `type=:scatter`, the work items are assigned to chunks in a round-robin fashion.
+As shown below, this way of chunking can be beneficial if the workload (i.e. the computational weight) for different items is uneven.

 ## Example